gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **stream suspended**

-    The server acknowledges the client that the stream was automatically suspended.
-When all streams connected to a source or sink remain paused for some period of time, the source or sink and all streams connected to it are suspended to save power.
+    The server acknowledges the client that the device the stream is connected to was suspended.
+When all streams connected to a source or sink remain paused for some period of time, the source or sink is suspended to save power.

 * **stream moved**